Should you build your family tree online or offline?

-The creator of Family Historian, Simon Orde, on the benefits of building an offline version of your family tree
+The creator of Family Historian, Simon Orde, on the pros and cons of where to build and store your family tree.

 Many genealogists like to store their family tree data online, using websites like Findmypast.
 And there are good reasons to do it this way.
 If your data principally comes from a single source, it's likely to be convenient for updating if it's kept on that provider's website.
 Keeping your data online means that you shouldn't have to worry about backups.
 And with most online services, you can easily access your data from any mobile device or app, wherever you are.